samply/siorgp_public_dashboard/README.md

 # siorgp_internal_dashboard
-A internal dashboard for the Organoid platform
+A public dashboard for the Organoid platform